10 Psychology-Backed Hacks for Creating Engaging Videos

 When watching a video, the last thing internet users want is a brand being obviously salesy and pushy with promotional content.

-Video content is your chance to show the human side of your company by generating emotions.
+Video content is your chance to show the human side of your company to potential customers by generating emotions.

-If viewers feel like you are authentic and transparent in your video, they are more likely to identify with your brand or product, which means that their chances of converting will be higher too.
+If people feel like you are authentic and transparent in your video, they are more likely to identify with your brand or product and read into it in the best way possible, which means that their chances of converting will be higher too.

-Instead of treating your video like a sales pitch, try using this format to show who your brand is and what it stands for.
+Instead of making your video feel like a sales pitch, try using this format to show potential customers who your brand is and what it stands for.

-By explaining the process that led to the creation of their product, mattress brand Casper made a genuine and authentic video to convince potential buyers:
+By explaining the process that led to the creation of their product, mattress brand Casper made a genuine and authentic video to convince potential customers and eventually increase their sales:

-Think about it… Would you be more likely to trust a recommendation from someone you know or an overly promotional video?
+Think about it… Would you be more likely to trust a recommendation from a person you know or an overly promotional video?

 As a brand, your goal is to build trust among your target audience.
-To achieve this, it is sometimes better to let someone else tell your story for you.
+To achieve this, it is sometimes better to let another person work on telling your story for you.

 Here’s a quote we really like by Robert Cialdini, who wrote Influence: The Psychology of Persuasion: